The post Bacon Bourbon Brussels Sprout Skewers appeared first on Florida Girl Cooks.

 The post Momofuku Pork Belly Bao Buns appeared first on Florida Girl Cooks.

-Japanese Pork and Cabbage Gyoza
+]]>The post Japanese Pork and Cabbage Gyoza appeared first on Florida Girl Cooks.

-Two of my most favorite appetizers to eat at Japanese restaurants are Japanese Pork Gyoza and Shumai.
+]]>Two of my most favorite appetizers to eat at Japanese restaurants are Japanese Pork Gyoza and Shumai.
 You may know gyoza as won tons, pot stickers, or dumplings.
 Whatever you call them, they are the most heavenly tasting little appetizers and you can easily get full off of 10 and call it a night.
 In my recent venture into Japanese cooking, I figured that these Japanese Pork and Cabbage Gyoza couldn’t be that hard to make.
 I did a little research and found they require few ingredients and are all-in-all extremely easy to make.
 Take heed, I must warn you to not make these on an empty stomach since you have to make 50 and on an empty stomach the small amount of time it takes to make them may seem like an eternity!
 Enjoy this simple and enticing Japanese dish tonight!

 20 gyoza won ton wrappers